 Furniture Staples for your Hybrid Office Layout

-A well-designed hybrid office layout has several different zones throughout the office.
-Even though many workers come to the office for collaboration, individual workstations and areas for quiet focus must still be included.
-These different zones should be flexible with an emphasis on function and productivity.
+A designed hybrid office space has many different zones throughout the office.
+Although, many workers come to the office to connect, private areas for focus are still needed.
+All zones should be flexible.
+They should focus on function and production.

-Modular workstations work well in a hybrid office.
+Modular workstations work well in this type of office.
 They come in many different styles.
-Additionally, these workstations are customizable and fit within any size office environment.
-This allows you to create individual workstations that can be utilized by one member or shared through hot desking or desk hoteling.
-Additionally, acoustic furniture is an ideal solution for other areas where focus work is a priority.
+Also, these stations can be customized.
+And fit within any size office space.
+This lets you to build individual workstations that can be used by one member or shared through hot desking or desk hoteling.
+Also, acoustic furniture is great for other areas where focus work is needed.

-Consider adding community spaces to your layout as well.
+Think about adding common spaces to your layout as well.
 While like collaboration spaces, these spaces are more for social connection.
-They have more of a break room feel.
-Include snacks, comfortable seating, and even games like ping pong.
-Being together and interacting socially is the number one reason employees come to the office.
+Being together and connecting is the number one reason workers come to the office.
 Create a space that is designed to bring people together.

-Want to learn more about designing a hybrid office?
+Want to learn more about a hybrid office design?
 Check out our comprehensive guide!